 FAQs and Resources

-We would like to thank PCA Insurance Committee and General Counsel spend valuable time each week to review and answer PCA members' questions/concerns.
+We would like to thank PCA Insurance Committee and General Counsel who spend valuable time each week to review and answer PCA members’ questions and concerns.
 They go above and beyond to help in any way they can.

-Below you will find a few of those answered questions, as PCA thought it would be helpful for all DCs to know.
+Below you will find a few answered questions that PCA thought would be helpful to Pennsylvania DCs.